Achievable logoAchievable logo

 Feedback

-The genetic code is the universal language that dictates how the information stored in DNA is converted into proteins through a two-step process known as the Central Dogma:
+The genetic code is the universal set of rules that explains how information stored in DNA is used to build proteins.
+This happens through a two-step process called the Central Dogma:

-• 2nd step: mRNA is then translated into protein as ribosomes read off the mRNAs.
+• 2nd step: mRNA is translated into protein as ribosomes read the mRNA sequence.

-Proteins are synthesized by ribosomes, serving as the final expression of genetic information encoded in genes.
+Proteins are synthesized by ribosomes, and they represent the final expression of genetic information encoded in genes.

-This translation relies on the triplet code, wherein every three-nucleotide sequence, known as a codon, specifies either an amino acid or a signal for the initiation or termination of protein synthesis.
+Translation relies on the triplet code: every three-nucleotide sequence (a codon) specifies either an amino acid or a signal to start or stop protein synthesis.

-The translation process begins with an initiation codon—typically AUG, which codes for methionine—that signals the start of protein synthesis.
-As the ribosome moves along the mRNA, codons are read sequentially, and specific amino acids are joined together to form a protein.
+Translation begins at an initiation codon - typically AUG, which codes for methionine.
+As the ribosome moves along the mRNA, it reads codons in order and joins the corresponding amino acids to build a protein.

 Errors in this process can result in different types of mutations: